 If you have ever wondered what an M&A term means, our glossary is a great tool to get you started.
 If you really want to get a mini-MBA on selling a company, I suggest attending a Generational Equity M&A seminar.
 An investment of a few hours of your time will most likely yield a tremendous benefit to you, especially if you are like most business owners and have no exit plan or strategy in place.
 Putting off the inevitable is not wise for you, your family, and your financial legacy.

 We hold our seminars throughout North America so chances are good that we will be in your region sometime in the ensuing months.
-To find out more, please call us at 877-213-1792 or visit our website, provide us with your confidential contact information, and we will reach out to you.
+To find out more, please call us at 972-232-1121 or fill out a contact form through our website, provide us with your confidential contact information, and we will reach out to you.

 Carl Doerksen is the Director of Corporate Development at Generational Equity.